zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### The Rise of Heterogeneous Computing

-Consider the journey of a transformer model from high-level Python to silicon:

-1. **Framework Level**: PyTorch tensors, attention operations, layer normalization
-2. **Graph Level**: Computational graphs with fusion opportunities
-3. **Kernel Level**: Matrix multiplies, memory layouts, data movement
-4. **Hardware Level**: CPU/GPU instructions, registers, cache hierarchies
+Consider the journey of a transformer model from high-level Python to silicon.
+At the framework level, you write code using PyTorch tensors, attention operations, and layer normalization.
+These high-level abstractions get compiled into computational graphs where the compiler identifies fusion opportunities.
+The graph then lowers to kernel-level operations: matrix multiplies with specific memory layouts and optimized data movement.
+Finally, this generates hardware-level instructions for CPU/GPU execution, including register allocation and cache hierarchy management.

-When LLVM was created in the early 2000s, computing was simpler:
-- Most code ran on CPUs
-- CPUs improved through clock speed increases
-- One IR served most needs
+When LLVM was created in the early 2000s, computing was simpler.
+Most code ran on CPUs, which improved performance primarily through clock speed increases.
+One intermediate representation served most compilation needs, since the variation between hardware targets was limited.

-Today's world is radically different:
-- **CPUs** with complex instruction sets
-- **GPUs** for parallel computation (CUDA, ROCm)
-- **TPUs** (Tensor Processing Units) for machine learning
-- **FPGAs** for custom hardware acceleration
-- **NPUs** (Neural Processing Units) for AI inference
+Today's world is radically different.
+Modern systems combine CPUs with complex instruction sets, GPUs for parallel computation (CUDA, ROCm), TPUs (Tensor Processing Units) optimized for machine learning workloads, FPGAs for custom hardware acceleration, and NPUs (Neural Processing Units) specialized for AI inference.
+Each processor has different programming models, optimization opportunities, and constraints.
+A compiler that generates optimal code for one target may generate inefficient code for another.

 Each processor has different programming models, optimization opportunities, and constraints.